SuperbTUM/superbTUM.github.io/index.md

 ## Projects

-Projects cover a wide range in the realm of EE and CS, and you can know the details through [github](github.com/SuperbTUM) and resume.
+Projects cover a wide range of topics in the realm of EE and CS, which you can get access to the details through [github](github.com/SuperbTUM) and my resume.

-Recent presentation papers/slides:
+Recent presentation slides/papers:

 1. A full stack demo in streaming data prediction with web scrawler, pySpark and Google Cloud Platform [link](https://docs.google.com/presentation/d/1Z19LWKy4PkVge7mB5zURUzqxqkKuiktVk-0JGNwgbD8/edit?usp=sharing)